Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Entanglement filtration

 \begin{remark} Even in the split case, the determinantal strata depend on the \emph{chosen} tensor factorization $E\cong E_A\otimes E_B$.
 There is no canonical way to extract such a factorization from $E$ or from $\underline{\End}(E)$.
-Thus, the strata and their classes become new geometry created by the subsystem (entanglement) structure. \end{remark}
+Thus the strata and their classes are attached to the chosen subsystem structure, not to $E$ or $\underline{\End}(E)$ alone. \end{remark}